Sehajbirsingh/Students-Management-Web-APP/README.md

 }

 ```
 - In the Models folder, create a new class that inherits from DbContext.
 This class will be used to interact with the database.
-Give it a DbSet for the Student model and create a constructor that accepts a DbContextOptions object.
+Gave it a DbSet for the Student model and create a constructor that accepts a DbContextOptions object.

-- In the appsettings.json file, add a new ConnectionStrings section and add the connection string for the SQL Server using SQLEXPRESS.
+- In the appsettings.json file, added a new ConnectionStrings section and added the connection string for the SQL Server using SQLEXPRESS.

-- In the Startup.cs file, configure the DbContext to use the SQL Server connection string and enable CORS.
+- In the Startup.cs file, configured the DbContext to use the SQL Server connection string and enabled CORS in order to perform CRUD operations successfully.

 - In the Controllers folder, create a new controller for the Student.
 This controller should have methods for handling the different HTTP requests such as GET, POST
 ### SQL database